-Provide a bibliography of the humanities scholarship that informs the project (up to two single-spaced pages).
-This bibliography should also include any special collections or libraries in which archival material for the project has been identified.
+Provide a bibliography of the humanities scholarship that significantly informs the project (up to two single-spaced pages).
+This bibliography should include any special collections or libraries in which archival material for the project has been identified.

-Attachment 4 Résumés and letters of commitment (name the file "resumes.pdf")
+- Attachment 4 Résumés and letters of commitment (name the file "resumes.pdf")

-Include résumés (of up to two pages) for and letters of commitment from each of the humanities advisers or scholars and key persons on the digital media team.
-Also include letters of commitment from all participating organizations.

-Attachment 5 Description of a work sample (name the file "sample.pdf")
+Include résumés (of up to two pages) for and letters of commitment from each of the humanities advisers and the key persons on the digital media team.
+Also include letters of commitment from all participating organizations. - Attachment 5 Description of a work sample (name the file "sample.pdf")

-All applicants must submit a sample of previous work by the project team that best represents the approach and format of the proposal under review.
+All applicants must submit a sample of previous work by the project team that best represents the approach and format of the project under review.
 You may include a description of the work sample and an explanation of its relevance in this section.
 This work sample must be included as a URL.
 If necessary, provide instructions for accessing the sample.

-Attachment 6) Budget and budget notes (name the file "budget.pdf")
+Attachment 6 Budget and budget notes (name the file "budget.pdf")

-Using the instructions and the budget template, complete the budget spreadsheet (MS Excel format) or a format of your own that includes all the required information.
-(You can find links to the budget instructions, budget template, and budget spreadsheet on the program resource page.)
+Using the instructions and the sample budget, complete the budget form (MS Excel format) or a format of your own that includes all the required information.
+(You can find links to the budget instructions, sample budget, and budget form on the program resource page.)